 - if there is an incident.

-- Contact your Work Health and Safety Consultant (intranet) for assistance in completing this process.
+- Contact your Work Health and Safety Advisors (staff only) for assistance in completing this process.

 - Anyone parking a vehicle on school premises does so at their own risk.
 Principals need to make sure they are aware of this as outlined in Legal Issues Bulletin 8. (staff only)